-There’s dedicated power management on-board Picade X HAT; just plug your micro-USB power supply into the HAT and it’ll power your Pi through its pins.
+There’s dedicated power management on-board Picade X HAT; just plug your USB-C power supply into the HAT and it’ll power your Pi through its pins.
 The power button connected to the HAT means that once your Pi is safely shutdown, the power will be cut completely to the Pi.
 A simple press of the power button will boot your Picade up again.

 The new buttons in Picade are lower profile, and the new joystick has a single connector rather than the eight spade connectors on our previous Picade joystick.

 A gorgeous new neon-look Picade logo on the marquee, and rainbow stripes on the console and screen-surround, evoke classic consoles, as do the assembly instructions and poster.

 We recommend the RetroPie operating system for your Picade.
 You can download it from the RetroPie website and then burn it to a micro-SD card with Etcher.

 Connect a USB keyboard to your Pi, and connect to Wi-Fi in the RetroPie menu.
 Press F4 to exit to the terminal and then type

 curl https://get.pimoroni.com/picadehat | bash to run the Picade HAT installer.

 Reboot your Pi, if it doesn’t prompt you to.
 Press the “Alt” key on your keyboard and then select “Configure input” to configure your Picade’s controls.
 You’ll find that the sound and power button should both be working now too!